 Class Lectures: When there is a blind student in the classroom, the professor should remember that "this and that" phrases are basically meaningless to that student; for example, "The sum of this plus that equals this" or "The lungs are located here and the diaphragm here" offer no meaningful information to a blind student.
 In the first example, the instructor may just as easily say, "The sum of 4 and 7 equals 11."
 The blind student in this case is getting the same information as a sighted student.
 In the second example, the instructor can "personalize" the locations of the lungs and diaphragm by asking class members to locate them by touch on their own bodies.
 Examples of this type will not always be possible.
 However, if the faculty is sensitized not to use strictly visual examples, the blind student and probably the rest of the class will benefit.

 Some faculty are concerned about having their lectures tape recorded -- whether the student is blind or sighted.
 If this is the case, the faculty may ask the student to sign an agreement not to release the recordings or to use them for other than personal study.
-Agreement forms are available in the disAbled Student Support Services office.
+Agreement forms are available in the Student Disability Services office.

 Testing: Another area in which the blind student will need an adaptation is in testing.
 A blind student will generally need to accomplish testing in an alternate format and will need extended time to complete the test.
 Testing accommodations should be designed to allow the student to display the knowledge gained in an appropriate format, not to diminish academic requirements.
-The disAbled Student Support Services office has a testing room, and disabled students may have testing done by this office.
+The Student Disability Services office has a testing room, and disabled students may have testing done by this office.
 Faculty and students are encouraged to make arrangements for special testing through this office well in advance of the test date so that appropriate adjustments may be made.

 Most students will prefer to take examinations with a familiar reader/scribe, or to work independently from the computer.
 This is often beneficial to the student because it does not add anxiety to what is already an anxiety-producing situation.
 Some professors prefer to administer tests themselves or to have a teaching assistant do it.
 Although this approach is certainly within the prerogative of the instructor, it can be an uncomfortable situation for the student.
 Some professors choose to give the blind student a "take-home" test.
 However, it is better to avoid giving any student a "different" test because it creates segregation, makes it difficulty to compare test results, and may create negative attitudes.

 Another method that may be used is to administer the test by audio tape to the blind student who either records answers orally on another tape recorder or types the answers.
-It is possible to have tests brailled or tape recorded by the disAbled Student Support Services office.
+It is possible to have tests brailled or tape recorded by the Student Disability Services office.
 In any case, the teacher and student should agree early in the course on how the student's progress will be evaluated.

 Other Concerns: Some blind students use dog guides.
 There is no need to worry that the dog guide will disturb the class.
 Dog guides are very highly trained and disciplined.
 Most of the time the dog will lie quietly under or beside the table or desk.
 The greatest disruption a professor can expect may be an occasional yawn or stretch.
 (Sometimes a siren can cause a low moan.)
 It is important to remember that, as tempting as it may be to pet a dog guide, the dog while in harness is responsible for guiding its owner who cannot see.
 It should not be distracted from that duty.

 Courses which have a strong "visual" component (such as laboratory courses or art courses) can present a real challenge to the blind student.
 Most often in laboratory situations, a lab assistant who is familiar with the elements of the lab will be contracted to work individually with the blind student.
-This arrangement is handled through the disAbled Student Support Services office.
+This arrangement is handled through the Student Disability Services office.
 In other courses, a student who is particularly adept at verbally describing visual images can assist the blind student as a visual "interpreter" or 'translator."

 If classes involve field trips, discuss travel needs with the blind student.
 In most instances all that will be required is for a member of the class to act as a sighted guide.